Andreea-L/Erlang-Camera-Control-Project/README.md

 # Real-time Robot Camera Control in Erlang
-Software Engineering BSc Final Project
+University of Glasgow - Software Engineering BSc Final Project

 The research done as part of this project also contributed to the publishing of the following paper: